Are you Instagrammable? The truth about User-Generated Content

 Yes, Instagrammable.
 You read right.

-So, let me fill you in about what being Instagrammable exactly means and why it is so essential to be included in your customers' online content.
+So, let us fill you in about what being Instagrammable exactly means and why it is so essential to be included in your customers' online content.

-The urban dictionary defines a place or an image as Instagrammable if it as being worthy of uploading it on Instagram.
+The urban dictionary defines the word Instagrammable as a place or an image worthy of uploading it on Instagram.
 This evaluation, however, is of subjective nature driven by social convention.
 Just as trends usually are.

-Generally speaking, Instagrammable places are locations that are suited for digital sharing because, in the users' eyes, they are beautiful or exciting.
-They are worthy of humble bragging.
+Generally speaking, Instagrammable places are locations that are suited for digital sharing because, in the users' eyes, they are beautiful or exciting, and they are worthy of humble bragging.

 And Instagrammability is key to us because?